 The number of possible hybrid forms among the willows is very great; those of the same parentage are not always alike.
-Hybrids between two species are called "di-hybrids"; when di-hybrids of the same parentage cross with each other, or when they back-cross with the parent species, the resulting progeny may be very diverse in appearance and character, the distinguishing characters-or some of them-being separated and re-arranged in different combinations.
-Hybrids between S. alba and S. fragilis may themselves hybridise with several other species, producing "poly-hybrids"; as many as six species may be represented in a single willow hybrid.
-In such cases the progeny are likely to be still more diverse than those of a simple di-hybrid.
+When hybrids resulting from a cross between two species cross with each other, or when they back-cross with the parent species, the resulting progeny may be very diverse in appearance and character, the distinguishing characters- or some of them-being separated and re-arranged in different combinations.
+Hybrids between S. alba and S. fragilis may themselves hybridise with several other species, producing hybrids in which as many as eight species may be represented.
+In such cases the progeny may be still more diverse than those of a simple hybrid between two species.